Josef Bryks: Unmasked and interrogated

 In July 1944, the RAF promoted Bryks to flight lieutenant.
 Unfortunately the official letter sent from the UK via the Red Cross to tell Bryks of his promotion revealed his real name and nationality.

 The Gestapo interrogated Bryks, told him his family in Bohemia and Moravia had been arrested and that he would be executed for treason.
 On 1 September 1944, he was brought to Gestapo headquarters in Petschek Palace in Prague.
 In due course, he was also held at Pankrác Prison and Loreta military prison.
 Twenty-three other Czechoslovak members of the RAFVR were also being held in these prisons.
 They were repeatedly interrogated and told that under German military law they were traitors and would be executed.

 Through the Red Cross, the British Government was told that Germany was threatening to execute the Czechoslovak airmen.
 The United Kingdom replied through the same channel.
 As the Czechoslovak airmen were UK armed forces personnel, the UK demanded that Germany afford them the same rights and protections as any other PoWs from the UK.
 Winston Churchill threatened that if Germany executed any of them, the Allies would execute 10 Luftwaffe airmen for each Czechoslovak killed.

 Germany did not revoke the threat of execution, but the Gestapo did return the Czechoslovaks to PoW camps.
-On 22 September 1944, Bryks was brought to Stalag Luft I near Barth in Western Pomerania.
+On 22 September 1944, Bryks was sent to Stalag Luft I near Barth in Western Pomerania.